sarahroserobinson/smart-home-terraform/README.md

 * Configures security rules to manage and control inbound and outbound traffic for the EC2 instances and the load balancer.

 <img src="./media/images/plan-visual.png" width="900">

-### Functional Capabilities
-* Scalability: The infrastructure can automatically adapt to changing load demands, ensuring high performance without manual intervention.

-* High Availability: through the use of multiple availability zones and load balancing, the setup guarantees a high level of service availability, minimizing downtime.

-* Security and Isolation: The VPC and security groups work together to provide a secure and isolated environment, protecting against unauthorized access and external threats.

-* Efficient Data Handling: DynamoDB offers a fast and reliable database solution, catering to the smart home's data processing needs.

-* Operational Streamlining: Automation via Terraform reduces manual workload and minimizes the likelihood of configuration errors, leading to smoother operations.

-* Monitoring and Management: AWS's in-built tools facilitate real-time monitoring and management of your services, allowing for quick issue resolution and maintenance.

-## Contents
-1. Technologies and Tools
-2. Insights Gained
-3. Challenges
-4. Set Up Infrastructure
-5. Usage
-6. Troubleshooting

-### Technologies and Tools
-**Amazon Web Services, Terraform, Virtual Studio Code, Insomnia, Trello**

-In this smart home project, a combination of sophisticated technologies and tools were employed to ensure efficient development, deployment, and management of the cloud-based infrastructure:
-* Terraform is a popular Infrastructure as Code software tool that eliminates manual configuration errors and easily duplicates environments for different purposes, such as development, testing and production.
-* AWS offers an extensive array of services that cater to almost every aspect of cloud computing.
-This range includes compute, storage, database, and network services, all crucial for the diverse needs of a smart home project.
-AWS offers an incredibly large global network, which was chosen as it can the high availability and scalability needed for this project to run efficiently regardless of the users location.
-* Used for constructing and testing HTTP requests, Insomnia played a crucial role in interfacing with the project’s APIs.
-It enabled thorough testing and validation of various API functionalities, ensuring robustness and reliability in API interactions.
-* Visual Studio Code Editor for Terraform Code Served was used for writing and managing the Terraform configurations.
-Its user-friendly interface, complemented with advanced coding features, contributed to a streamlined and efficient coding process.
-* Trello was instrumental in project management, facilitating the organisation and tracking of tasks through a system of boards and tickets.
-It helped segment the project into manageable tasks, ensuring systematic progress and effective tracking of development milestones.

-## Insights Gained

-#### Cloud Infrastructure Proficiency
-Gained a deeper understanding of AWS services, including EC2, VPC, Load Balancers, and DynamoDB.
-Learned how to effectively leverage these services to build a scalable and resilient infrastructure.
-#### Infrastructure as Code (IaC):
-Developed skills in using Terraform, appreciating its power in automating and managing cloud infrastructure.
-This included learning about state management, modularity, and the importance of version control in IaC.
-#### Security Considerations:
-Developed an understanding of the intricacies of cloud security, such as the configuration of security groups, network access control, and best practices in securing cloud resources.
-#### Scalability and High Availability:
-Learnt the practical aspects of creating a highly available system that can scale dynamically.
-This included balancing load with autoscaling groups and understanding the significance of multi-AZ deployments.
-#### Problem-Solving and Debugging:
- Enhanced problem-solving skills, particularly in debugging issues related to cloud deployments and infrastructure configuration.
-#### Cost Management and Optimization:
- Acquired knowledge on managing and optimizing AWS costs, understanding the pricing model, and how to use resources efficiently.

-## Challenges
-Throughout the development of the smart home project, several challenges were encountered, particularly in the areas of infrastructure management and configuration.
-Here's an overview of these challenges and the considerations for future improvements:

-#### Creating AMI Images:

-One of the primary challenges involved the creation and management of Amazon Machine Images (AMIs).
-These images are crucial for launching EC2 instances with pre-configured settings.
-The process of consistently creating and updating these AMIs to reflect the latest configurations posed a significant challenge, especially in maintaining the uniformity of the environment across different instances.

-#### Dynamic DNS Hostname Configuration:

-The project required updating the .env.local file of the status server with new DNS hostnames each time the underlying EC2 instances were changed or updated.
-This process was not only manual and time-consuming but also prone to errors, impacting the reliability of the status server.

-#### Consideration for Improvement: Internal Load Balancer:

-To address the challenge of dynamically changing DNS hostnames, the implementation of an internal load balancer is considered.
-The internal load balancer can effectively distribute traffic to the server instances without the need for constantly updating the .env.local file.
-It abstracts the instance-specific details, providing a stable endpoint for the services.
-By using the load balancer as a consistent entry point, it removes the dependency on individual instance hostnames, thereby enhancing the robustness and scalability of the system.

-#### Future Enhancement Strategies:

-Automating the process of AMI creation and updates, possibly through a combination of AWS services like EC2 Image Builder and automation scripts.
-Further integration of the load balancing solution with auto-scaling to ensure seamless scaling and load distribution as the demand on the smart home system fluctuates.

 ## Setup Infrastructure